kiomarssharifi/kiomarssharifi.github.io/content/publication/eeg-ocd-2023/index.md

 ---
-title: Targeting the prefrontal-supplementary motor network in obsessive-compulsive disorder with intensified electrical stimulation in two dosages: A randomized, controlled trial
+title: Targeting the prefrontal-supplementary motor network in obsessive-compulsive disorder with intensified electrical stimulation in two dosages - A randomized, controlled trial
 authors:
   - J Alizadehgoradel
   - B Molaei